jianminchen/CoachingFromTsinghua/ReadMe.md

 And also I like to check in all the source code into github.
 To use stack to find next large elment is my most favorite algorithm.
 I should have practiced more and read more on this monotonic increasing/ decreasing data structure, there are a few of cases to apply the technique.

-How I made a decisio who to hire as my coach in May 2018?
+How I made a decision who to hire as my coach in May 2018?

 http://juliachencoding.blogspot.com/search?q=hire+the+best